+Web Page Updates.
+The PIM shall work with CDOT to develop internet web page content specifically for this project and provide consistent updates with the latest project information (web page development experience is not necessary as the PIM will simply supply information for the CDOT web page template).
+It shall contain all appropriate links to/from other sites if applicable, e.g., local city, county, bus service, etc. PIM will ensure the web page is updated at least weekly with pertinent schedule information, new photos, contact information, etc.

 Project Fliers.
 At least 10 working days prior to the start of work, the PIM shall prepare and deliver one flier to each property owner potentially impacted by the highway work zone such as properties with direct access to the highway, nearby businesses, schools, homes, churches or others who rely on regular traffic access in the construction zone.
 The flier shall be developed using the CDOT template.
 An email containing the flier shall also be sent to all those known to use the project limits having significant or daily use of the roadway contained within the project corridor.
 Examples of these are bus services, community centers, schools.
 Additional fliers may be required, as directed and may be delivered via http://uspseverydoordirectmail.com, the use of a mailing list from county GIS mapping, or other approved method.
+Fliers will also be posted on social media.

-The flier shall provide the anticipated project start and end date, location and description of work, traffic impacts and hours/days of operation, PIM’s project information line, email address, web address, project map (if necessary) and a construction safety message as defined by the department.
+The flier shall provide the anticipated project start and end date, location and description of work, traffic impacts and hours/days of operation, PIM’s project information line, email address, web address, project map (if necessary), a photo of the project area (if necessary) and a construction safety message as defined by the department.
 Flier may also contain contractor logo, if desired.
 Fliers shall be submitted for approval in accordance with Table 626-2.
 Final approval is provided by the Engineer.
 The PIM shall contact the Regional Communications Manager for a flier template which will include CDOT’s logo, project logo, or both.

 Language Assistance for LEP Persons.
 CDOT is required to provide access to Limited English Proficient (LEP) persons.
 LEP persons are individuals for whom English is not their primary language and who